-Crimes involving Fireworks in Florida
+Crimes for Fireworks in Florida

-Although the mere possession of fireworks is not a criminal offense, it is unlawful for any person, firm, co-partnership or corporation to offer for sale, expose for sale, sell at retail, use, or explode any fireworks without first obtaining a permit from the Board of County Commission.
+Although the mere possession of fireworks is not generally a criminal offense, it is unlawful for any person, firm, co-partnership, or corporation to offer for sale, expose for sale, sell at retail, use, or explode any fireworks without first obtaining a permit from the Board of County Commission.
 The offense is charged as a first-degree misdemeanor under Florida Statute §791.02.

 The laws related to the sale of fireworks under Florida Statute Chapter 791 are difficult to enforce.
 As a result, several local communities have passed city and county ordinances, largely aimed at regulating the sale of fireworks.

 Under the county ordinance, fireworks vendors would be required to comply with a number of standards and regulations in order to lawfully sell fireworks in that local city or county.